Fulgeo/Google-Cybersecurity-Professional-Certificate/Network Security/Analyze Network Attack.md

 | 2 | `SYN/ACK` : Server responds with SYN/ACK packet, acknowledging the client's SYN and requesting confirmation of the connection. |
 | 3 | `ACK` : Client sends ACK packet to the server, acknowledging the server's SYN/ACK. |

-* Explain what happens when a malicious actor sends a large number of SYN packets all at once: It slows down the traffic to the point where such request will fail to be executed.
-It overwhelms the server’s available resources to reserve for the connection.
-When this happens, there are no server resources left for legitimate TCP connection requests. <br>
-* Explain what the logs indicate and how that affects the server: The server has become ove
+In a SYN flood attack, a hacker sends many SYN packets at once, which overwhelms the server’s resources for handling connections.
+As a result, the server runs out of resources to manage legitimate TCP connection requests.
+The logs show that the web server is overloaded and cannot process the SYN requests from visitors.
+Because of this, the server cannot open new connections, and new visitors receive a connection timeout message.